Lucas David Cifka

-Retired U.S. Army Staff Sergeant First Class Luke Cifka is original from Olympia, Washington.
-He was always very active in sports and loved spending time outdoors.
-Luke always knew he wanted to be a part of something bigger, and was drawn to the idea of helping protect the freedoms he had while growing up.
-He found his calling when he enlisted in the U.S. Army Infantry at Ft.
-Benning, GA.
-Upon completion of training, he was deployed to Iraq.
-Luke continued his military career state-side and attended U.S. Army Sniper School, then attended Non Commissioned Officers Academy and was the honor graduate of his class.
-Soon after, he was once again deployed, this time to Eastern Afghanistan.
+Lucas Cifka is original from Olympia, Washington.
+While growing up, he was always very active in sports and enjoyed spending time outdoors.
+Lucas always knew he wanted to be a part of something bigger, and was drawn to the idea of helping protect the freedoms he had while growing up.

 Lucas enlisted in the U.S. Army as an Infantryman at Ft.
 Benning, GA.
 Upon completion of training, he was deployed to Iraq.
 Lucas continued his military career state-side, attending both the U.S. Army Sniper School, and the Non-Commissioned Officers Academy.
 Shortly after graduation, he was once again deployed, but this time to Eastern Afghanistan.